CarlosRQuinteroM/proyecto_5_mongoose-GitFlow/README.md

 The project consists of the development of a reserve management system.

-Trabajamos con una base de datos interna que esta alojada en <b>MongoDB Atlas</b> and with its own API.
+We work with an internal database that is hosted in <b>MongoDB Atlas</b> and with its own API.

 The endpoints worked are: